epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-05-18-becoming-geek.markdown

 I did my linux passion by learning something else.
 From Samba, OpenRC, Inkscape to LXC/Docker.
 Experience different distribution,
-e.g. Ubuntu, Blankon, KaOS, Kali, Mageia, Arch, Manjaro.
+e.g. Ubuntu, Blankon, kFreeBSD, KaOS, Kali, Mageia, Arch, Manjaro.
 Until one day I realized I have no need for Microsoft Windows in my Office.

 For the past two years I have become a masochist Desktoper.
-Using Window Manager, instead o Desktop Environment.
+Using Window Manager, instead of Desktop Environment.
 You can see my dotfile containing Openbox, Awesome, or XMonad.
 Ricing it with powerline, pixel art, listening music with MPD, and so on.